 Stay on track with the latest security requirements by checking off all the items on this list.

-Download & Install Antivirus Software for Windows or Macintosh
+Download & Install Antivirus Software

 Enable automatic updates and receive critical patches as soon as they are released.
 To keep your computer's operating system up-to-date, go to: